software-students-spring2025/1-specification-exercise-the-wireframers/README.md

 - Existing sight reading practice pieces are often shorter than real-life sightreading situations

 Needs:
-- Ability to adjust difficulty
+- Ability to adjust difficulty, instrument, key signature, time signature, available rhythms, music genre, and tempo
 - Ability to playback sample of music you played
 - Ability to automatically grade performance
 - Ability to focus on specific techniques